Eyreon/FLsun-V400/README.md

 If you decide to go for a full enclosure I would advice to do somethign about the ventilation of the printer, this will require some modding but is mandatory to avoid overheating of the motherboard. https://www.printables.com/model/325471-flsun-v400-upper-plate-risers and https://www.printables.com/model/323798-flsun-v400-top-cover-cut-version again designed by the awesome @JohnJacky.

+If you get sick of the textured bed there are other options out there from a high quality product from Chine (YES ITS TRUE!) to the good old whambam plates for V400.
+Chinese quality plate found here: https://fr.aliexpress.com/item/1005004704770888.html?spm=a2g0o.order_list.order_list_main.5.21ef5e5bA4ru9y&gatewayAdapt=glo2fra&fbclid=IwAR181Uo8kQeK4by4LinQ7yQvpdIrPIqmV8EYL6W-IN-1eDoofl2kJ5Zf55A

-Special thanks go to the following people:
+# Special thanks go to the following people:

 - Amazon62 for the door design and testing, support him here: https://www.printables.com/social/308844-amazon62/about
 - @Johnjacky for the enclosure panels and risers, support him here: https://www.printables.com/social/346712-johnjacky/about